flyteorg/flyte/README.md

 🐳 **Dependency isolation via containers**: Maintain separate sets of dependencies for your tasks so no dependency conflicts arise. <br />
 🔀 **Parallelism**: Flyte tasks are inherently parallel to optimize resource consumption and improve performance. <br />
 💾 **Allocate resources dynamically** at the task level. <br />
-⏯️ [Wait](https://docs.flyte.org/projects/cookbook/en/latest/auto_examples/advanced_composition/waiting_for_external_inputs.html) for **external inputs** before proceeding with the execution. <br />

 We ship new features, bug fixes and performance improvements regularly.
 Read our [release notes](https://github.com/flyteorg/flyte/releases) to stay updated.
-## Quick start

-If you want to try out Flyte, the easiest way to get started is by using the Flyte Hosted Sandbox, available at https://sandbox.union.ai/.
-It allows you to experiment with Flyte's capabilities without installing anything on your local machine.

-However, if you prefer to install Flyte locally and run a workflow, our [getting started guide](https://docs.flyte.org/projects/cookbook/en/latest/index.html) is the best place to start.
-It provides step-by-step instructions on how to install Flyte locally and run your first workflow.

-> If you're unsure what a Flyte [task](https://docs.flyte.org/projects/cookbook/en/latest/auto_examples/basics/task.html) and [workflow](https://docs.flyte.org/projects/cookbook/en/latest/auto_examples/basics/workflow.html) are, be sure to check out our guides on both!

-## Adopters
+## Who's using Flyte?

-Join the likes of LinkedIn, Spotify, Freenome, Pachama, Gojek, and Woven Planet in adopting Flyte.
+Join the likes of LinkedIn, Spotify, Freenome, Pachama, Warner Bros. and many others in adopting Flyte for mission-critical use cases.
 For a full list of adopters and information on how to add your organization or project, please visit our [ADOPTERS](https://github.com/flyteorg/community/blob/main/ADOPTERS.md) page.

-## Resources
+## How to stay involved?

 📆 [Weekly office hours](https://calendly.com/flyte-office-hours-01/30min): Live informal sessions with the Flyte team held every week.
 Book a 30-minute slot and get your questions answered. <br>
 👥 [Biweekly community sync](https://www.addevent.com/event/EA7823958): A biweekly event where the Flyte team provides updates on the project and community members can share their progress and ask questions. <br>
 💬 [Slack](https://slack.flyte.org/): Join the Flyte community on Slack to chat with other users, ask questions, and get help. <br>
-⚠️ [GitHub](https://github.com/flyteorg/flyte): Check out the Flyte project on GitHub to file issues, contribute code, and stay up to date on the latest development. <br>
+⚠️ [Newsletter](https://lists.lfaidata.foundation/g/flyte-announce/join): join this group to receive the Flyte Monthly newsletter. <br>
 📹 [Youtube](https://www.youtube.com/channel/UCNduEoLOToNo3nFVly-vUTQ): Tune into panel discussions, customer success stories, community updates and feature deep dives. <br>
 📄 [Blog](https://flyte.org/blog): Here, you can find tutorials and feature deep dives to help you learn more about Flyte. <br>
 💡 [RFCs](rfc/.): RFCs are used for proposing new ideas and features to improve Flyte.
 You can refer to them to stay updated on the latest developments and contribute to the growth of the platform.